Summary of Strength in Numbers: a strategic vision for the Government Statistical Service

 Our ambition is to implement

-That the members of the GSS can come from any background and work in supportive teams across the UK to reach their full potential, with clear progression routes and guidance from junior to the most senior grades.
-We need to ensure the GSS comprises a diverse, inclusive and vibrant community which people want to join and to stay and to build their career in.
+GSS members can come from any background and work in supportive teams across the UK to reach their full potential, with clear progression routes and guidance from junior to the most senior grades.
+The GSS comprises a diverse, inclusive and vibrant community which people want to join and stay to build their career in.

 We will maintain